 “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish, but to fulfill.
 For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass away from the Law, until all is accomplished.”
 Mat.
 5:15

 A Voice to the Gentile Church, then, brings a message of the Hebraic roots of the church and how we as believers in Messiah Jesus should relate to one another and to the Jewish community.
 The weekly program begins with informal discussions examining world and national events in light of the Scriptures and ends with an in-depth look at questions submitted by our listening audience, usually centered around Torah (first five books of the Bible), the relationship between the church and Israel, Israel’s role in God’s purposes and Biblical prophesy as it relates to His people and end time events.
 The program seeks to open the scriptures and bring an understanding of God’s plan of redemption and how the church and the nation of Israel should function in concert.

-To listen to the current program, please go to our “MEDIA” tab and click on A Voice to the Gentile Church.
+To listen to the current program, please go to our website BuildUpZion.org, home to our podcast, or click here A Voice to the Gentile Church.